ChamanAgrawal/GSoC19_Report/README.md

 ## Status
-Implementation of all the above-listed algorithms and combinatorial objects is complete and can be used directly without further development.
-Many more correspondences like RSK can be found in the mathematical literature and can be implemented by following the rule design pattern developed in this project.
+The implementation of all the above-listed algorithms and combinatorial objects is complete and can be used directly without further development.
+Many more correspondences extending RSK can be found in the mathematical literature and can be implemented by following the rule design pattern developed in this project.

 ## Details
 ### [Ticket #27852: Refactor structure of RSK class](https://trac.sagemath.org/ticket/27852)
-This ticket covered the primary goal of the project.
-The old code for the RSK correspondence had three rules already implemented, namely RSK insertion, Edelman-Greene insertion, and Hecke insertion, but the implementations were tightly coupled, so extending the module was difficult.
-So, the primary goal of the project was to switch to an extensible design pattern.
+The earlier implementation of the RSK correspondence had three insertion rules already implemented, namely RSK insertion, Edelman-Greene insertion, and Hecke insertion.
+The old implementation had nest functional calls and was difficult to extend.
+So, the primary goal of this project was to switch to an extensible design pattern, which was covered in this ticket.

 #### Rule based class structure
 In a rule based design, each rule is a different class with a parent "Rule" class for common functionalities among different rules.
 This design can be useful in research since anyone can implement his/her insertion algorithm by simply implementing their insertion() and reverse_insertion() methods.